Canon T8i vs Panasonic FZ1000 II

 |17.||Panasonic FZ1000||Y||stereo / mono||Y||-||micro||2.0||Y||Y||-|

 Both the T8i and the FZ1000 II are recent models that are part of the current product line-up.
 The FZ1000 II replaced the earlier Panasonic FZ1000, while the T8i followed on from the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T8i and FZ1000 II can be found, respectively, in the Canon T8i Manual (free pdf) or the online Panasonic FZ1000 II Manual.

 So how do things add up?
 Which of the two cameras – the Canon T8i or the Panasonic FZ1000 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.